Public Health (BASc)

 Academic admission requirements for all other applicants are available at:

-- In addition, successful candidates may apply for up to seven single-term transfer credits based on their previous university studies.
+- Successful candidates may apply for up to six single-term transfer credits based on their previous university studies.